-To be successful, an individual needs to survive both stages of development (fertilisation and larval survivorship).
-As an example we conducted a joint probability analysis for salinity, which was found to be significant across both life history stages.
-This model determined the likelihood of a single egg surviving through fertilisation, as well as up to 14 days within the plankton.
-While larvae can survive for longer than this within the surface waters, this model was created to include larvae within their peak competency period who are most likely to settle within their natal reef (Richmond 1997; Connolly and Baird 2010).
+To be successful, an individual needs to survive both early stages of development (fertilisation and larval survivorship).
+To demonstrate, we collected water samples from three locations that were expected to differ dramatically in water properties.
+As expected the properties from the Lizard Island water sample, resulted in the highest estimated probability of success for both fertilisation and larval survivorship (70% and 60% on average, respectively).
+The water sample from a Sydney beach (Mona Vale) also showed a high level of success with an average fertilisation rate and larval survivorship of 60%.
+In contrast, the Sydney Harbour sample (Chowder Bay), where water was expected to be most polluted, the probability of success was lowest for both early life stages with 20% for fertilisation success and 50% for larval survivorship; however, reduced success was driven by lower salinity levels and higher sedimentation, rather than heavy metals, which were not appreciably different to the oceanic locations.
+The joint probability of success, which reflects the probability of a single egg surviving through fertilisation as well as up to 14 days within the plankton, was subsequently lowest in Sydney Harbour and similarly higher at the other two locations.
+While larvae can survive for longer than 14 days in surface waters, this model was parameterised with larvae survivorship observations within their peak competency period (Richmond 1997; Connolly and Baird 2010).
+Even though the joint analysis is based on single water samples, it demonstrates how to integrate multiple water quality factors to predict success in early life history stages, and that these successes can then be combined to give an overall estimate of developmental success.

-Our study is significant because it estimates the relative importance of various environmental factors on the early life history stages of corals.
-However, there were several issues that might have influenced the predictive capacity of the models.
-While the models likely isolated the important environmental factors reducing fertilisation and larvae success, they were based on only 18 experimental studies.
+Our study is significant because it estimates the relative importance of multiple environmental factors on the early life history stages of corals.
+However, there were several issues that are likely to influence the predictive capacity of the models.
+While we likely isolated the important environmental factors reducing fertilisation and larvae success, our analyses were based on only 20 experimental studies.
 The low number of studies forced us to group data for all species.
 Because studies mainly focused on one species at a time, we accounted for variation among species by including study as a random factor.
 However, species would be expected to respond differently to one another under more rigorous experimentation.
-Finally, we were unable to check for interactions among factors, because studies tended to focus one variable at a time.
-This limitation also forced us to select background levels of non-focal variables, which could be particularly problematic for factors with non-zero quadratic response curves.
-Despite these limitations, we believe our analysis to be a good first step for improving our understanding of early life history responses to environmental variables.
-The study highlights the importance of specific factors that reduce the success of coral development.
-While a number of previous studies have identified factors none have been able to determine which of these factors would be most effective for mitigating negative effects on corals.
+We were also unable to check for interactions among factors, because studies tended to focus one variable at a time.
+This limitation also required us to estimate background levels of unmeasured variables, which could be particularly problematic for factors with quadratic response curves.
+Due to the variation in experimental protocol in each study certain factors including the presence of microbes as well as the level of the filtration used in each study was not included in the models, as these were rarely if ever stated.
+Finally, in order to demonstrate the applications of our models, we utilised water chemistry data collected from a single sample at each location, and so these samples obviously to not reflect the daily and longer-term fluctuations of some variables (e.g., salinity and temperature).
+Despite these limitations, we believe our analysis to be a good first step for improving our understanding of early life history responses to multiple environmental variables.